kyyberi/dxdoctor/pages/services.md

 <h3 style="padding:10px;">Package 2 - How to offer top Developer eXperience?</h3>
 </div>

-The team couching is fully online and thus globally available.
+The team coaching is fully online and thus globally available.
 Teams entering this package will learn how to build top of the world developer experience.
 Package options listed below.

 **Intended typical participants:**